prizrak1609/mono-to-actualbudget/README.md

 ## Disclaimer

+Retiring this repository, moving to a local git server.

 This is my first steps in JS - this code is brutally bad.

 Mainly, this is used for personal purposes -